 We happily accept new sealed cups, which we can distribute.

-Your period doesn’t stop because of a hurricane!
-Tens of thousands of girls and women are evacuated from their homes without a chance to pack personal items, including bras and feminine hygiene products.
+Your period doesn’t stop because of a hurricane or wildfire!
+Tens of thousands of girls and women are evacuated from their homes without a chance to pack personal items, including bras and menstrual hygiene products.
 This means they lack the most basic, personal items and temporary shelters unfortunately do not have enough for everyone.

-When we know of an impending natural disaster, we work with our local affiliate and ship them products in advance, to help meet the initial need.
+When we know of an impending natural disaster, we work with our local affiliate, ship them products in advance and help meet the initial need.
 Donations which come in for disaster relief are collected, packaged and shipped as quickly as possible to the affected areas.

 Our affiliate heads put out the call for donations locally.
 They collect and ship products.
 Additionally, we set up an Amazon wishlist which includes the most requested items.
 Our goal is to make sure we deliver exactly what is requested and needed.

 Unfortunately we are experienced with mobilizing quickly and helping during a time of need.
-We have delivered tens of thousands of products, almost immediately, to people affected by
+We have delivered hundreds of thousands of products, almost immediately, to people affected by

 - Hurricane Matthew, NC in 2016

-- the Silver Spring, MD apartment complex fires in 2016
+- Silver Spring, MD apartment complex fires in 2016

 Yes, you can.
 Please email firstname.lastname@example.org to request a tax receipt for a product donation.
 You will automatically receive one for a monetary donation.